peteroupc/peteroupc.github.io/random.md

 `int random_fast(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.

+Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of bytes the API will fill.

 Wherever possible, existing libraries or techniques that already meet the requirements should be used.
 For example, an unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.

+Whenever convenient--
-Whenever convenient, a programming language API should be safe for concurrent use by multiple threads.
+- a programming language API should be safe for concurrent use by multiple threads, and
+- a new programming language's standard library should include methods corresponding to the two given in the section ["Random Number Extraction"](#Random_Number_Extraction) -- one set for unpredictable-random generators, and another set for statistical RNGs.

 <a id=Shuffling></a>
 ### Shuffling